 This documentation will guide you through:

 Ready to dive in?
-Start with our Quick Start Guide to get Graphite up and running in minutes, or explore the Core Concepts to understand the fundamentals of graph-based data processing.
+Start with our Quick Start Guide to build your first AI agent, or explore the Architecture to understand how Graphite components work together.

 Community and Support